RastislavKish/sdam/README.md

 ## Installation

 The easiest way to get started is to simply grab the precompiled binaries from the [Releases](https://github.com/RastislavKish/sdam/releases) section of the GitHub repository.
-Currently, Linux and Windows are supported.
+Currently, only Linux is supported, Windows should be coming soon.

 ## Usage